-Last but not least, Garmin brings to us the Striker 4DV, which is a smaller version of the 5DV.
+Last but not least on the candidate list for best fish finder under 300 dollars is a Garmin.
+Garmin brings to us the Striker 4DV, which is a smaller version of the 5DV.
 The screen display on this is down to 3.5″ diagonally.
 However, it still boasts many of the same features, with the screen being able to split into any or all of: sonar, down imaging, and GPS.
 However, this GPS is still as basic as they come.
 It doesn’t show a map of the lake or anything.
 Rather it just shows the path you have traveled on and waypoints you mark.
 It also still does show trolling speed.

 This is also extremely portable and can be used for ice fishing as well.
 The size could actually be very convenient, so if you are an ice fisherman or fish out of a canoe or kayak, this fish finder will save some valuable space and still deliver the HD results you’re looking for.
 The down imaging really helps give you a clear picture of what exactly is going on under the surface.

 At just $180 dollars, this fish finder is the cheapest out of all 5 while still packing a serious punch.
 It is really ideal for those looking to conserve space and weight.
 Maybe you are portaging a lot, or don’t have a large watercraft – either way, this is the fish finder for you at an outstanding price.

 You will find hundreds of options of fish finders ranging from 100 bucks all the way to several thousand.
-These shown are the best fish finders available for under 300 dollars.
+These shown are the best fish finders under 300 dollars.
 At this price, they can still last a very long time.
 And the quality is just as good as other fish finders.
 Pick one up today and watch your catch rate spike dramatically – the first step to catching fish is finding them!
 Good luck!